fnordahl/charm-ovn-chassis/src/README.md

 On successful deployment the unit will be enlisted as a Chassis in the OVN network.

+The ovn-chassis charm is a subordinate charm.
+Alternatively, the principle [ovn-dedicated-chassis][ovn-dedicated-chassis-charm] charm can be used, resulting in a dedicated software gateway.

 > **Note**: The OVN charms are supported starting with OpenStack Train.

 # Usage